This is the best gift and can be addictive for a pregnant lady. Enjoy your massage!

 You can have all these feelings when pregnant – anxious, stressed, fearful, feeling down, difficulty to sleep and need some loving by a caring partner.

-Pregnant and a busy life combined with repetitive tasks e.g. typing, computer, shopping, carrying heavy loads.
+Pregnancy and a busy life combined with repetitive tasks e.g. typing, computer, shopping, carrying heavy loads, can lead to a feeling of overworked hands.

-In Labour to reduce fear, tension and to gain trust.
-By reducing fear and tension can help reduce pain.
+In Labour, a hand and arm massage can reduce fear, tension and help to gain trust.
+Reducing fear and tension can help reduce pain.

 Preparing to massage